thiagohersan-www/thiagohersan.com/_posts/2021-05-01-algotypes-tarot.md

 Today, they are part of very complicated social systems, and, while their steps are predictable, their impact isn't.
 Instead of simply performing step-by-step instructions, algorithms have become performing entities that sort, select, evaluate, transform, and (re)produce, not only data, but worldviews.

 The possible representations, interpretations, and rereadings presented here are meant to facilitate potential connections between material, abstract, personal, political and social aspects of computation.
-It's a way to use the algorithmic as a form of mirror to amplify what is human within these logics.
+It's a way to use the algorithmic as a kind of lens to amplify and surface what is concealed within these logics.

 {% include swipebox.html prefix="algotypes-tarot_" %}